 Assessment begins before site inspection with an examination of written material provided by the establishment or individual.
-This includes records of research applications approved by the AEC, AEC minutes, the AEC annual report, and records of inspections conducted, together with information about the procedures of the committee and the institutional policy on the committee's operation and decisions.
+This includes lists of the research applications considered by the AEC and people issued with Animal Research Authorities, AEC minutes, the AEC annual report, and records of inspections conducted, together with information about the procedures of the committee and the institutional policy on the committee's operation and decisions.

 The examination is carried out by a Department Animal Research Act Veterinary Inspector and the Panel members who have been nominated to participate in the inspection.
-This preinspection evaluation allows likely problem areas to be identified and a general idea to be gained of how the establishment is operating.
+This pre-inspection evaluation allows likely problem areas to be identified and a general idea to be gained of how the establishment is operating.